datadudes/wsdl2avro/README.md

 schemas.toString(true)
 ```

-`WSDL2Avro.convert()` is overloaded to take an xml `Elem` representation of your WSDL or a `java.io.File` object
-that points to your WSDL.

 You can call some of the steps in the conversion process manually:

 **Get the type definitions from the WSDL** _(returns a sequence of `Node` objects)_